embik/davyjones/README.md

 In addition to translating alerts `davyjones` also comes with the ability to configure dead man switches, which can be used to send notifications when a "watchdog" alert hasn't been triggered for a certain amount of time.

 > [!WARNING]
-> `davyjones` is in a very early and unstable change.
+> `davyjones` is in a very early state and subject to changes.
 Please don't expect a finished software product.
 If you want to use it I welcome issues and pull requests, but I cannot guarantee this project is secure or works correctly.

 ## Features